KlaraBryntesson/GameOfThrones-project/README.md

-# A Vue.js template for Vite
+# Project using Vue.js and Vite.